dlwire/canvas-drawing/README.md

 cd frontend && nake install && make run;
 ```

+To access the drawing app navigate to http://localhost:3000.

 Running the tests
 ---
 To run the e2e tests, the frontend and backend must already be running, then: